 [358] Health Canada and AANDC renewed their Memorandum of Understanding on the Federal Response to Jordan's Principle in January 2013 (see Annex, ex.
 47 [2013 MOU on Jordan's Principle]).
 Again, signed by an Assistant Deputy Minister from each department, the 2013 MOU on Jordan's Principle acknowledges that Health Canada and AANDC "...have a role to play in supporting improved integration and linkages between federal and provincial health and social services" (2013 MOU on Jordan's Principle at p.
 1).
-The 2013 MOU on Jordan's Principle now provides that during the resolution of a Jordan's Principle case, the federal department within whose mandate the implicated programs or service falls will seek Assistant Deputy Minister approval to fund on an interim basis to ensure continuity of service.
+The 2013 MOU on Jordan's Principle case, the federal department within whose mandate the implicated programs or service falls will seek Assistant Deputy Minister approval to fund on an interim basis to ensure continuity of service.